Match the report title.

 Can this be fixed safely?

-EPUB Fixer can help when the store rejection maps to one clear EPUB structure issue that can be checked with EPUBCheck again.
+A checked repair is possible when the store rejection maps to one clear EPUB structure issue that can be checked with EPUBCheck again.

 Before: Google Play rejects an EPUB and the scan finds duplicate id note-12 in one XHTML file.
 After: repair only when the intended note and backlink targets are clear, then validate again.
 Before: the store rejection is about rights or pricing; use the store workflow.